 Martinez says 527 claims were filed in California and victims received $20.3 million, a jump of 31 percent over 2010.

 State Farm is still working to determine reasons for the spike, Martinez said.

-Nationally, about 5,600 U.S. Postal Service letter carriers were attacked by dogs each of the last two years, said Los Angeles spokesman Richard Maher.
+Nationally, in each of the last two years, about 5,600 U.S. Postal Service letter carriers were attacked by dogs, said Los Angeles spokesman Richard Maher.